 Urban Spaces Can Be Beautiful Places

 About 35 students will spend the last half-hour of each day before the Oktoberfest painting, silkscreening and cutting material.
 They’ll use cloth, paint and silk screen materials donated by the Soulard Oktoberfest to create the festival’s artwork and decorations.
 Besides silkscreening the Oktoberfest logo will be placed on the lightweight, thin, polyester fabric, students will use brightly-painted exterior paint in the festival’s reds, yellows and greens.
-Following the cialis where to buy festival, Oktoberfest will make a $2,000 donation for supplies at the school.
+Following the festival, Oktoberfest will make a $2,000 donation for supplies at the school.

 McKinstry explains comments from neighborhood groups suggesting the festival site needed a more attendee friendly atmosphere motivated its redesign efforts.

 In additional to the extensive artwork by students at the Central Visual Performing Arts High School, the festival is sprucing up festival grounds by bringing in more than 100 white pines (Christmas trees), decorated with festive lights, to better give the Oktoberfest a “ German atmosphere.”